• Back To Blog

 Our Back to School Tips for Parents of Allergy Sensitive Children

-Request a meeting with the school nurse.
+Request a meeting with the school nurse and staff early.

 Speak to the school counselor to discuss whether a 504 Plan is appropriate.